-NCQA, with support from the California Health Care Foundation, is undertaking work to advance standardized health equity quality measurement.
-While this work is focused on Medicaid programs, the findings will have implications for other payers and settings as well.
-The grant, which will lay the groundwork for an accountability infrastructure for equitable care measurement and reporting, has three objectives:
+NCQA, with support from the California Health Care Foundation, undertook work to advance standardized health equity quality measurement.
+While this work focused on Medicaid programs, the findings have implications for other payers and settings as well.
+The grant, which lays the groundwork for an accountability infrastructure for equitable care measurement and reporting, had three objectives:

 Advancing Health Equity: A Recommended Health Equity Framework for Accountability in Medicaid

 Advancing health equity is a national priority, and Medicaid programs are at the forefront of this effort.
 Communities that experience health inequities are often faced with social conditions that create barriers to achieving their best health; Medicaid enrollees are more likely to be a member of these communities.
 This can include food insecurity, housing instability, limited community resources, and structural and interpersonal racism.
 All of these conditions and their effects have been highlighted and intensified by the COVID-19 pandemic.
 Quality measurement is a key accountability tool in most Medicaid programs.
 NCQA developed a health equity measurement framework that can be used by state Medicaid programs for accountability in health plan managed care contracting.
 The framework provides a list of six core quality domains, each with two to five associated quality measures.